jmbosnich/jmbosnich.github.io/content/pages/research.md

 draft: false
 math: true
 ---
-I've had the privelege of working on research projects throughout the gamut of mathematics and engineering.
+I've had the privilege of working on research projects throughout the gamut of mathematics and engineering.
 Below is a complete list of past projects:

 <!-- ## Koopman operator theory for set-valued dynamical systems
 *Independent research with Rafal Goebel at Loyola University*